Johnny Dixon (American football)

-John J. Dixon (born January 3, 2001) is an American football cornerback/defensive back who is currently a free agent.
+John J. Dixon (born January 3, 2001) is an American football free agent cornerback.
 He previously played for the Penn State Nittany Lions and the South Carolina Gamecocks.

-High school career
+Early life

 Dixon attended George D. Chamberlain High School in Tampa, Florida.
 He committed to the University of South Carolina to play college football.

 College career

 Dixon played at South Carolina in 2019 and 2020.
 In two seasons, he had 37 tackles and an interception.
 Dixon transferred to Penn State University in 2021.
 In his first season at Penn State, he played in 12 games and had 10 tackles.
 In 2022, he played in 13 games with six starts and recorded 23 tackles, two interceptions and three sacks.
 As a senior in 2023, Dixon had 26 tackles, one interception and 4.5 sacks.
 He was selected to play in the 2024 Senior Bowl.

 Professional career

 Dixon went undrafted in the 2024 NFL Draft.
 He did not sign with a professional team during the 2024 offseason as he rehabilitated a hip injury which he sustained during the 2024 Senior Bowl.